Alumna Gabriella Reyes's Swift Rise to a Metropolitan Opera Debut

 The summer program brought out another side of Reyes, who is not only proud of her Latina heritage, but also believes that inspiring young people without financial advantages is part of her mission.
 The park series drew many families and children who, like her as a child, may not have had exposure to live opera performances.
 She believes that to see “someone who looks like you” can encourage young people to follow their dreams.

 This fall and winter will bring more performance milestones for Reyes.
 On November 12, 2018 she will sing with the New York Choral Society in Tippett’s A Child of Our Time at Carnegie Hall.
-Then, from November 23 to December 15, 2018, she will appear on stage as Nella with Domingo in Gianni Schicchi, one of the one-act operas of Il Trittico.
+Then, from November 23 to December 15, 2018, she will appear on stage as Nella in Gianni Schicchi, one of the one-act operas of Il Trittico.
 She will also appear as the First Lady in the Met’s The Magic Flute in December 2018 and January 2019.